ggerganov/whisper.cpp/README.md

 ## Real-time audio input example

 This is a naive example of performing real-time inference on audio from your microphone.
-The [stream](examples/stream) tool samples the audio every half a second and runs the transcription continously.
+The [stream](examples/stream) tool samples the audio every half a second and runs the transcription continuously.
 More info is available in [issue #10](https://github.com/ggerganov/whisper.cpp/issues/10).

 ```java